biocypher/biocypher/docs/tutorial-ontology.md

 cases, it is possible to hybridise the general ontology with a more specific one.
-For instance, there are many different types of sequence variants in biology, but Biolink only provides a generic "sequence variant" class (and it may exceed the scope of Biolink to provide granular classes for all thinkable cases).
+For instance, there are many different types of sequence variants in biology, but Biolink only provides a generic "sequence variant" class (and it clearly exceeds the scope of Biolink to provide granular classes for all thinkable cases).
 However, there are many specialist ontologies, such as the Sequence Ontology (SO), which provides a more granular representation of sequence variants, and MONDO, which provides a more granular representation of diseases.

-To hybridise the Biolink model with the SO and MONDO, we can use the generic ontology adapter class of BioCypher by providing "tail ontologies" as dictionaries consisting of an OBO format ontology file and a set of nodes, one in the head ontology (which by default is Biolink), and one in the tail ontology.
+To hybridise the Biolink model with the SO and MONDO, we can use the generic ontology adapter class of BioCypher by providing "tail ontologies" as dictionaries consisting of an OWL format ontology file and a set of nodes, one in the head ontology (which by default is Biolink), and one in the tail ontology.
 Each of the tail ontologies will then be joined to the head ontology to form the hybridised ontology at the specified nodes.
 It is up to the user to